A disregarded entity is a one-person business structure that’s not taxed separately from its owner.

 Disregarded entities are taxed the same way as sole proprietors.

-If you’re a single-member LLC who hasn’t changed your tax classification since forming your company, you’re paying taxes the same way as a sole proprietor.
+If you’re a single-member LLC who hasn’t changed your tax classification since forming your company, you’re paying taxes like a sole proprietor.

-Sole proprietors are pass-through entities and taxed on their taxable business profits.
-Taxable profits are what’s left after you subtract your tax deductions from your total income.
+Sole proprietors are pass-through entities and are taxed on their taxable business profits.
+Taxable profits are left after subtracting your tax deductions from your total income.

-As a disregarded entity, you report your total business income, expenses, and profits on the Schedule C, which you file with your Form 1040: U.S. Individual Income Tax Return.
-The information from the Schedule C is added to line 12 of Schedule 1: Additional Income and Adjustments to Income.
+As a disregarded entity, you report your total business income, expenses, and profits on Schedule C, which you file with your Form 1040: US Individual Income Tax Return.
+The information from Schedule C is added to line 3 of Schedule 1: Additional Income and Adjustments to Income.
 This information is then reported on your 1040 tax return.

 Even if you don’t use the business profits personally, you’re still taxed on the total profits because they are automatically “passed through” to you, the owner.